Happyves/happyves.github.io/_pages/about.md

 Good to know:
 - I speak german and french fluently and I like to think that I speak english fluently.
 - I know Python and Lean.
-- I've been "teaching" a sports class at FU Berlin where we play a series of short recreational games from highschool, such as dodgeball.